Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Core-Curriculum/Advanced-Optimization-Techniques/AOT_README.md

 | 1                  | Model implementation and problem solving with software  | `Assignment1/`         | 55%                   |
 | 2                  | Final project: Case modeling, implementation, analysis  | `Assignment2/`         | 45%                   |

-> 📌 *Each assignment must be completed to pass the course.
+> 📌 Note: *Each assignment must be completed to pass the course.
 Late submissions may be penalized or rejected.*

 ---